fbpx

 • The availability of delivery is essential when investing in a catering program.
 80% of catering decision-makers on the business side are not likely to order from a restaurant that doesn’t offer delivery1 and an easy delivery process is critical for consumers.

-• If you currently do not have a delivery service and are considering using a third party service, learn more about factors to consider here.
-Keep in mind that it’s critically important for the service to be a good impression of your business for a catering order that can cost your customer up to 10 times their regular order.
+• If you currently do not have a delivery service and are considering using a third party, keep in mind that it’s critically important for the service to be a good impression of your business for a catering order that can cost your customer up to 10 times their regular order.
 You also have more people to impress at the event in order to gain their business in the future.
 It may be worth the time investment to have catering orders delivered by your own employees.

 • Offer online ordering for catering.
 According to a study by Fast Casual, 92% of people who place orders for big groups prefer to do it online.
 It also improves accuracy, allowing customers to review their order before they click “send.”